kushwahashiv/easy-router/README.md

 4. you will be able to see the list of employees in json format
 5. you can run other RESTful APIs using postmon or other tools

-How to run Node Unit test cases
+How to run nodeunit test cases
 --------------------------------
 1. Open cmd prompt and CD to 'projects' folder
 2. Run command 'npm test' or 'node node_modules/nodeunit/bin/nodeunit test' from command prompt to launch test run